AnanthaRajuC/LLM-Vision-Capabilities/README.md

 -->
 # LLM-Vision-Capabilities

-This Python script allows you to identify crops in an image using a local [Ollama](https://ollama.com/) server with vision-capable large language models (LLMs) such as `llama3.2-vision` or `qwen2.5vl`.
+This Python script allows you to identify crops in an image using [Ollama](https://ollama.com/) server to run vision-enabled LLMs locally, such as `llama3.2-vision` or `qwen2.5vl`, without relying on the Hugging Face Transformers library or cloud-based APIs.

 It sends an image and a predefined JSON-format prompt to a selected vision model running locally via Ollama, and returns structured information about the crop detected in the image.

 ```text
 Identify the crop in this image and respond ONLY in the following JSON format: